Today's Mortgage Rates

 Where the market is predicted to go?

 Experts predicted that 2010 would be the year the economy rebounded.
-However, recent research indicates that the economy may not rebound in 2010.
+However, recent research indicates that the economy has been sluggish, with the economy contracting in the first quarter of 2014.
 Therefore, interest rates will remain low to encourage spending.

 National Average Mortgage Rates

-The mortgage rates vary depending upon the type of loan that will be acquired by the consumer.
-For instance, in February, 2010, the national average mortgage rate for a 30 year fixed rate loan is currently at 4.750 percent (5.016 APR).
-The 15 year fixed is currently at 4.125 percent (4.312 APR) and the 5/1 ARM is at 3.875 percent (3.122 APR).
+Mortgage rates vary depending upon the down payment of the consumer, their credit score, and the type of loan that will be acquired by the consumer.
+For instance, in February, 2010, the national average mortgage rate for a 30 year fixed rate loan was at 4.750 percent (5.016 APR).
+The 15 year fixed was at 4.125 percent (4.312 APR) and the 5/1 ARM was at 3.875 percent (3.122 APR).
 These prices are just a snapshot of the average and will change.
 Therefore, it is best to research the average and know what the rates are prior to selecting a loan.

 Fixed Rate Mortgages

-Fixed rate mortgages are based upon the national average, but vary from state to state.
-These mortgages possess the same interest rate throughout the duration of the loan.
+Fixed rates are based upon the national average, but vary from state to state.
+They possess the same interest rate throughout the duration of the loan.
 Consumers desire these loans if they plan to remain in their homes for the duration of the loan.
 For example, the consumer obtains a mortgage when interest rates are at their lowest and then interest rates rise.
-The consumer does not have to worry about their mortgage rates increasing because the interest rate is “fixed”.
+The consumer does not have to worry about their rates increasing because the interest rate is “fixed”.
 If the interest rates decrease, the consumer may have the option of refinancing, if the costs of refinancing are less than the overall savings.

 These loans are typically available in 15 year and 30 year loan options.
-The rates are higher than variable rate loans.
-The longer the term, the higher the rate, because banks will lose money as purchasing power decreases.
+The rates are higher than variable rate loans, as consumers pay a premium to lock in the security of a fixed rate while maintaining the ability to refinance.
+The longer the term, the higher the rate, because banks will lose money as purchasing power decreases due to inflation.

 Adjustable Rate Mortgage (ARM)

 Adjustable rates are typically lower than fixed rates when the loan is initially established.
 ARMs may adjust on a monthly basis in keeping with the Federal Reserve or on a bi-annual or annual basis.
-The consumer should be aware that as interest rates increase, so will the monthly mortgage.
-While ARMs may be appealing because the rates are lower, ARMs can also be a gamble.
+The consumer should be aware that as interest rates increase, so will their monthly payments.
+While ARMs may be appealing because the initial rates are lower, ARMs can also be a gamble.
 ARMs may be beneficial to investors or consumers who only plan to keep the loan for a short period of time.
-During this time, the consumer can enjoy low interest rates.
+During that time, the consumer can enjoy low interest rates.

 Hybrid Adjustable Rate Mortgage (ARM)